NCAS-CMS/cfdm/docs/source/tutorial.rst

 array dimensions, it is necessary to state the position of the compressed dimension in the compressed array.

-We can now inspect the new axuiliary coordinate construct:
+We can now inspect the new field construct:

 .. code:: python